-Alternatively you may request an extension of the time allowable for you to file the Statutory Declaration/Witness Statement with the TEC.
-A maximum time period of four weeks can be obtained.
-Please note all time extensions must be submitted to the TEC in writing (either by post/email/fax) prior to the expiry of the time scale for filing.
+The respondent may request an extension of the time allowed to file the Statutory Declaration or Witness Statement with the TEC.
+A maximum time period of four weeks can be requested.
+Please note all time extensions must be submitted to the TEC prior to the deadline for filing.

 If you are out of time to file a Statutory Declaration/Witness Statement

-There is no prescribed time limit in which you can apply to file the Statutory Declaration/Witness Statement out of time.
-On receipt of an acceptable application the Traffic Enforcement Centre will notify the Local Authority concerned and give them 19 working days to either accept or reject the application.
+There is no prescribed time limit in which you can apply to file the Statutory Declaration or Witness Statement out of time.
+On receipt of an acceptable application the TEC will notify the local authority concerned and give them 19 working days to either accept or reject the application.

-If the Local Authority accepts the application it will be treated as an in time Statutory Declaration/Witness Statement and the Court registration will be revoked (cancelled).
-The matter is referred back to the Local Authority to decide what action they wish to take next.
+If the local authority accepts the application it will be treated as an in time Statutory Declaration or Witness Statement and the court registration will be revoked (cancelled).
+The matter is then referred back to the local authority to decide what action they wish to take next.

-If the Local Authority rejects the application, it will be referred to a senior officer of the Court at the TEC.
+If the local authority rejects the application, it will be referred to an officer at the TEC.
 This is for an impartial decision on whether the application should be granted or refused.
 Both parties will be informed of the result.

 Following the decision by the court officer, either party may apply to have the decision set aside within 14 days of the decision being made.
 Completion of form N244 is required.
 If this application is accepted then the case will be transferred to the respondent’s local County Court and a District Judge will review the decision made by the Officer of the court.

 TEC Forms page